Individual therapy is a process through which clients work one on one with a therapist to explore their feelings, thoughts, beliefs, or

 The last thing you want to do is go through something like this alone.
 When a sufferer of depression has the support they need to start feeling like themselves again, it is possible to overcome those feelings of sadness.

 Therapy for depression addresses the thoughts, emotions, and behaviors that are affecting you negatively.
 Through therapy strategies, we address them at the root.
-When it’s out of control, depression can break down and affect relationships, result in job loss, and disrupt your sense of well-being.
-It’s never too late to make a change.
-Don’t feel embarrassed about asking.
+When it’s out of control, depression can break down and

 Depression can happen to anyone.

 If it happens to you, it is important to address it head-on with a mental health professional trained in depression therapy.
+Being a registered psychotherapist, Alexandra has helped many children and adults who suffer from depression.

 Anxiety is crippling.
 Persistent worries that easily get in the way of day to day functioning can prevent a person from going to work, from going out in public, and can result in having to live largely in agony.
 If you have ever felt nervousness or jittery, seek constant re-assurance, are having difficulty sleeping being kept up by worrying, find yourself to be more self-critical than average, or are hypersensitive, there is a good chance you might be struggling from anxiety.